What is Potassium?

 What is Potassium and Why Do You Need It?

 Potassium is a mineral essential to the normal functioning of our cells, tissues and organs.
-It plays a vital role in maintaining healthy blood pressure, nerve impulses, heart health, and smooth muscular function (1).
-It also plays an important role in digestion and carbohydrate metabolism(2).
+It plays a vital role in maintaining healthy blood pressure, nerve impulses, heart health, and smooth muscular function (1)

-Having too much potassium in the blood is called hyperkalemia, whilst having too little is known as hypokalemia.
+Having too much potassium in the blood is called hyperkalemia

 And did you know that potassium is an electrolyte?
 This means that potassium is also important for keeping you hydrated and maintaining your body’s ionic balance.